pemistahl/lingua-py/README.md

 >>> detector = LanguageDetectorBuilder.from_languages(*languages).build()
 >>> confidence_value = detector.compute_language_confidence("languages are awesome", Language.FRENCH)
 >>> print(f"{confidence_value:.2f}")
-0.32
+0.04
 ```

 The value that this method computes is a number between 0.0 and 1.0.
 If the
 language is unambiguously identified by the rule engine, the value 1.0 will
 always be returned.
 If the given language is not supported by this detector
 instance, the value 0.0 will always be returned.
-Otherwise, a value between
-0.01 and 0.99 will be returned.

 ### 9.4 Eager loading versus lazy loading